 Immunocompromised patient considerations: HIV infection can alter the clinical presentation of syphilis.
 Manifestations include multiple chancres, atypical cutaneous eruptions, increased severity of organ involvement (such as hepatitis and glomerulonephritis), and rapidly developing arteritis and neurosyphilis.
 Neurosyphilis can occur at any stage of syphilis.

 Related topics: primary syphilis, tertiary syphilis, early congenital syphilis, late congenital syphilis, ocular syphilis

 A51.39 – Other secondary syphilis of skin

 - Pityriasis rosea – Look for herald patch, collarette of scale, and orientation of lesions (fir-tree pattern in skin tension lines).

 - Pityriasis rubra pilaris – Look for orange-red, waxy-like keratoderma of the palms and soles; consider tissue biopsy.

 - Guttate psoriasis – Systemic signs absent, palms and soles are spared; biopsy will aid in diagnosis.

 - Drug eruption – Cutaneous lesions of drug eruption tend to be different than those seen in syphilis.
 Drug eruptions often present with urticarial, exanthematous, or vesicular / bullous lesions.
-Eosinophilia on CBC and histology are often seen (but not an invariable finding).
-Look for NSAIDs, sulfonamides, and penicillin medication history.
+Eosinophilia on CBC and histology are often seen (but eosinophilia is not an invariable finding).
+Look for NSAIDs, sulfonamides, and penicillin on medication history.

 - Reactive arthritis (Reiter syndrome)

-- Tinea corporis – Check KOH.
+- Tinea corporis – Check potassium hydroxide (KOH) test.

 - Mycosis fungoides